AlexandreFenyo/net-monitor/README.md

 ![net-monitor](https://raw.githubusercontent.com/AlexandreFenyo/net-monitor/master/docs/animation.gif)

 net-monitor is a client / server toolkit.
 Its purpose is to let you include HTML animated networking charts into your web applications and pages.
+It includes a SNMP v1/v2c/v3 manager.

 It is made of two parts: